harvestChurchAdmin/volunteer-event-management/README.md

 ## Deployment Checklist

 - Set `NODE_ENV=production` and provide a strong `SESSION_SECRET`.
+- Rotate and reissue OAuth, mail, and session secrets if any prior `.env` contents may have leaked.
 - Configure `APP_BASE_URL` with the public hostname (required for OAuth and emails).
 - Set up Google OAuth credentials and allowed domain for admin access.
 - Supply mail credentials (`MAIL_*`) for transactional emails.
 - Run `npm run init-db` on first deploy to create the SQLite schema.
+- Keep `db/*.db` and `SESSION_DB_PATH` files on encrypted disks with restricted filesystem permissions.
 - Use a process manager (PM2, systemd, etc.) to keep `npm start` running.
 - Back up the SQLite database file (`db/volunteer.db`) regularly.